 UF Online is part of that tradition of service and support to the U.S. Military.
-Our fully online programs allow military students to succeed no matter where their orders take them, and a long the way we are sure current UF Online military students will run into Military Gators wherever they are.
+Our fully online programs allow military students to succeed no matter where their orders take them.
+Along the way we’re sure current UF Online military students will run into Military Gators wherever they are.

 While enrolled as a student, there are a variety of departments specifically tasked with serving our military population.
 They include: